 Furthermore, the benefits of drinking apple cider vinegar can help to recover from a blood sugar drop, which usually follows a blood sugar spike induced by carbs.

 In particular, the electrolyte potassium in apple cider vinegar helps to stabilize blood sugar levels.

-Besides blood sugar, drinking apple cider vinegar before meals also reduces insulin by over 30% (Leeman et al. 20054).
+Besides blood sugar, drinking apple cider vinegar before meals reduces insulin by over 30% (Leeman et al. 20054).

 3. Weight Loss

 Diluted apple cider vinegar for weight loss has a history going back centuries.